huijing/xlat-generative-art-with-css/src/views/index.md

 ![](img/154.png)

-After a lot of experimentation, you may come to the realisation that a lot of these techniques are comparable, only that CSS properties are a bit special. [❗️41.50??]
-That you need to learn processing or other tools.
+After a lot of experimentation, you may come to the realisation that a lot of these CSS techniques can be translated to other domains, and conversely, techniques from outside of CSS can be applied to CSS as well.
+Which is why I would like to encourage everyone to broaden their horizons and experiment with all types of tools and techniques, like processing, for example.

 I feel that this is akin to music, where different musical instruments produce sounds of varying musicality, as well as different styles of playing.
 But what you really need to understand is the nature of music and how to use it to express yourself.
 That's an important lesson to learn.